 This page offers more information about the different types of strings available today and our suggested strings within each category.
-View our complete price list and please contact us if you have any questions.
+Please contact us if you have any questions.

 Nylon (polyamide) strings are the most commonly used and least expensive strings available.
 They have a solid core with various wraps around it to provide resistance to tension loss.
 Because they typically come in a thicker gauge and use economical materials, they have a tendency to feel stiffer than other strings.
 But these are an excellent choice for recreational players.